 The court may decide to grant a judgment to the creditor.
 A judgment is a declaration by a court that the creditor has the legal right to demand a wage garnishment, a levy on the debtor's bank accounts, and a lien on the debtor's property.
 A creditor that is granted a judgment is called a "judgment-creditor."
 Which of these tools the creditor will use depends on the circumstances.
 We discuss each of these remedies below.

-Generally speaking, 401k or other retirement funds are exempt from garnishment.
+Generally, 401k or other retirement funds are exempt from garnishment.
 It is advisable to have those funds specifically deposited into a separate bank account to ensure financial accounting if you are concerned with a garnishment on those payments.
-However, there appears to be no provision for life insurance.

 Levy Bank Accounts